29 Time Saved by AI Productivity Tools Statistics

 18. Calendar coordination time decreases dramatically

 Teams using AI for scheduling spend 35% less time coordinating calendars.
-Intelligent scheduling eliminates the back-and-forth of finding meeting times.
+Smart scheduling takes out the endless back-and-forth of finding a time that works.

 19. Downtime between meetings shrinks notably

-AI-assisted scheduling reduces downtime between meetings by 24%.
-Better calendar optimization creates focused work blocks while maintaining necessary collaboration.
+AI-assisted scheduling trims the downtime between meetings by 24%.
+A better-packed calendar gives you focused work blocks without sacrificing the collaboration you actually need.

 The Open Standard Advantage: Future-Proofing Your Productivity Stack